xiaofeizhang19/CS50-pset8-Finance/README.md

 Introduction
 ---
 This is solution to problem set 8 of Harvard's online course 'CS50 Introduction to Computer Science'.
-The aim is to build a web app to manage portofolios of stocks, using python, flask and SQL.
+The aim is to build a web app to manage portofolios of stocks.

+The backend is built in python, generating html dynamically, getting inforation from API via HTTP and exchanging data with databse using SQL.

 The problem requires implementation of the following functions (and html pages):
 * register